 - Pick other everyday physical or natural occurrences and begin to question.
 You could start with a slinky climbing down the stairs, mold growing on bread, a beautiful sunset, a twinkling star, waves crashing on a beach, or your toast in the toaster.

-- Once your kids know how to boil water, why not teach them other mysteries of cooking.
+- Once your kids know how to boil water, why not teach them other mysteries of cooking?
 Not much is more immediately rewarding than a well cooked meal.
 And there’s lots to discover – yeast making bread rise would make a lovely lesson and treat to eat.

 - What was the Royal Society of England?
 Read up on it and its history.